bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 ### 6. Job prospects

-It’s tough to compare the job prospects of DevOps engineers and cloud engineers because both are frankly great.
-Even just twenty years ago, DevOps engineers and cloud engineers weren’t even job titles.
-Today, they’re some of the most in-demand IT jobs out there.
+It's tough to compare the job prospects of DevOps engineers and cloud engineers because both are frankly great.
+Even just twenty years ago, DevOps engineers and cloud engineers weren't even job titles.
+Today, they're some of the most in-demand IT jobs out there.
 Employment prospects for DevOps Engineers and Cloud Engineers can vary depending on location and industry, but in general, both roles are in high demand in the current job market.
 Yes, even despite all the recent tech layoffs!

 As [reported](https://www.bain.com/insights/tech-talent-war-tech-report-2021/) by Consultancy Bain & Company in September 2019, job postings for DevOps professionals skyrocketed by 443% between 2015 and 2019, making it a hotter field than even machine learning, and leaving data science and software engineering in the dust with growth rates of only 167% and 69% respectively.

 Cloud Engineers are also in high demand as more companies are moving their operations and applications to the cloud.
-The Open Source Job Report [reported](https://8112310.fs1.hubspotusercontent-na1.net/hubfs/8112310/LF%20Research/Open%20Source%20Jobs%20Report%202021%20-%20Report.pdf) that 61% of professionals surveyed claimed that their organizations increased the use of cloud technology in 2021, which of course means that there’s a growing demand for cloud engineers.
+The Open Source Job Report [reported](https://8112310.fs1.hubspotusercontent-na1.net/hubfs/8112310/LF%20Research/Open%20Source%20Jobs%20Report%202021%20-%20Report.pdf) that 61% of professionals surveyed claimed that their organizations increased the use of cloud technology in 2021, which of course means that there's a growing demand for cloud engineers.

 To increase the chances of finding a job, it's a good idea to have a strong set of skills, and relevant experience and continue to learn new technologies and tools that are in demand by the industry.

 ## Final thoughts on DevOps engineers vs Cloud Engineers

 This has been a thorough and hopefully conclusive answer to the difference between DevOps engineers vs cloud engineers.
 There is a fair amount of similarity between the roles, not least of which is the great job prospects.
-There’s truly no bad choice here.
+There's truly no bad choice here.

-If you’re deciding which to go for, this guide will help you determine which job responsibilities you’d prefer to focus on.
+If you're deciding which to go for, this guide will help you determine which job responsibilities you'd prefer to focus on.